hvijaycse/SMART-HELMET-IOT/README.rst

 SMART-HELMET-IOT has a vast future scope some of which under development are :

-1) Driving License verification
+1) Driving License verification.

-2) Accident Detection and emergency contact
+2) Accident Detection and emergency contact.

-3) Parental focus Over-Speed detection , Rush Driving detection
+3) Parental focus Over-Speed detection , Rush Driving detection.

 =====